dmingram66/EM2A/README.md

 # EM2A
-Notable notebooks for Engineering Mathematics 2A
+Notable notebooks in support of Engineering Mathematics 2A